Last Updated: May 22, 2018

 Please note that you can change your settings to notify you when a cookie is being set or updated, or to block cookies altogether.
 Please consult the “Help” section of your browser for more information (e.g., Internet Explorer; Microsoft Edge; Google Chrome; Mozilla Firefox; or Apple Safari).
 You can also manage the use of Flash technologies, including cookies and local storage objects with the Flash management tools available at Adobe’s website.
 Please note that by blocking any or all cookies, you may not have access to certain features or offerings of the Services.

-iii.
-Information From Social Networking Sites and Other Third Parties
+- Information from Social Networking Sites and Other Third Parties

 Social networking sites, such as Facebook, have their own policies for handling your information.
 For a description of how these sites may use and disclose your information, including any information you make public, please consult the sites’ privacy policies.
 We have no control over how any third-party site uses or discloses the personal information it collects about you.